fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/awards/idvs/funding_rollup.md

 This end point returns award metadata summing the total transaction obligations and counting awarding agencies, funding agencies, and federal accounts for an IDV's children and grandchildren.

+## POST

-## List award metadata for an IDV's children and grandchildren [POST /api/v2/awards/idvs/funding_rollup/]
+List award metadata for an IDV's children and grandchildren

 + Request (application/json)
     + Attributes (object)